evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 36 minutes.
-You can also select an optional onboard charger that supports up to 22KW charging.
+You can also select an optional onboard charger that supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 3 hours and 48 minutes.

 {{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/charging_1_st.jpg" title="Audi RS e-tron GT" width="3000" height="2249"  >}}